A federal investment of nearly $3 million will advance important health-related studies led by Memorial researchers.

 “Our researchers are dedicated to transforming health care for a healthier Newfoundland and Labrador through world-class research and the projects funded through these CIHR grants are a great example of that.”

 The CIHR announced the latest results of its Project Grant and Bridge Grant programs on May 16.
 The Project Grant Program supports researchers at any career stage to build and conduct health-related research and knowledge translation projects.
 The Bridge Grant Program provides funding to researchers, enabling them to apply to subsequent competitions.

-Jeff Green is a senior communications advisor with the Office of the Vice-President (Research).
-He can be reached at firstname.lastname@example.org.
+Jeff Green is manager of communications in the Office of the Vice-President (Research).
+He can be reached at email@example.com.